dshanske/syndication-links/readme.md

 ###Version 2.0.0###
 	* Rewritten to remove global scoping
 	* Option to add URLs to the head of the home page for rel-me auth
+	* Option to add URLs as a widget for rel-me auth

 ###Version 1.0.3###
 	* Security Fix.
 Nothing new